ozzloy/where-da-gas-at/api.md

     "message": "user already exists",
     "errors": {
-      "email": "user with that email already exists", "user": "account with that username already exists" }
+      "email": "user with that email already exists", "nick": "account with that nickname already exists" }
   }
   ```